michaelnisi/fanboy/README.md

 ## Exports

 The **fanboy** module exports the `Fanboy` class, a stateful cache object with a persistent [LevelDB](https://github.com/Level/leveldown/) cache and some additional in-memory caching.
 To access the `Fanboy` class `require('fanboy')`. **fanboy** streams do not validate or modify search terms written to them.
 Be aware that term validation is expected to be dealt with upstream.
+The streams in this package are designed for flowing mode.
+They work best if you consume their data quickly.
+Experiment with low `highWaterMark` values, but note it may affect outward request processing.
+All data gets streamed.

 ### Creating a new cache